jlevy/lft/README.md

 </div>

-This may be a bold statement, but I think it's worth entertaining and exploring its implications.
+This may be a bold statement, but I think it's worth exploring its implications.

 ## The Metaphor of Linting